 Unfortunately, a juvenile record can permanently damage a teenager’s lifetime financial, educational, personal, and professional opportunities.

 As a juvenile criminal lawyer, I will guide you and your child through the complex juvenile court process while working to achieve a result that protects your child’s future.
-Finally, juvenile attorneys must understand the Pennsylvania Juvenile Act and all Pennsylvania Juvenile Court Procedures.
+Finally, lawyers for juveniles must understand the Pennsylvania Juvenile Act and all Pennsylvania Juvenile Court Procedures.